 While you feel sadness you may also feel some relief when your mother dies.
 That’s normal.
 Parts of your life may be easier.
 You may have less obligation.
 You are no longer going through the worry and uncertainty about her illness.

-Eventually, after all the ups and downs, you are left with the feeling of love.
+Eventually, after all the ups and downs, you may be left with a feeling of love.

 While our culture is becoming increasingly good about talking about subjects that were once considered taboo, death is something that our society avoids talking about.
 It’s one event that we are all guaranteed to experience but most of us pretend it doesn’t exist.